 Well, boy, do I have some news for you: some people are just straight and hateful.

-I’m in no way denying the existence of closeted gay or bi men who take their personal issues out on a community they don’t want to join and I very purposely say “men” because this more often than not is a male issue and not quite something that envelops the entire LGBT+ community.
-As it is a sad reality, I’m just pointing out that we may want to pay attention to another very common occurrence — that of straight people completely shifting blame of homophobia from themselves.
+I’m in no way denying the existence of closeted gay or bi men who take out their personal issues on a community they don’t want to embrace– and I very purposely say “men” because this, more often than not, is a male issue and not quite something that encompasses the entire LGBT+ community– as it is a sad reality, I’m just pointing out that we may want to pay attention to another very common occurrence: straight people completely shifting blame of homophobia away from themselves.

-Here’s the thing: Homophobia is very, very common among heterosexuals.
-Pretending it isn’t is flat out hypocritical and delusional, just looking at it statistically: even going by potentially outdated statistics of 1 in 10 people being gay or bisexual, compared to the considerable amount of prejudiced cases, it simply doesn’t add up.
-Unless of course, you were to pretend homophobia isn’t that widespread, but what straight person would possibly do that?
+Here’s the thing: homophobia is very, very common among heterosexuals.
+Pretending it isn’t is flat-out hypocritical and delusional.
+Looking at it statistically, even going by potentially outdated numbers claiming that 1 in 10 people are gay or bisexual, compared to the considerable amount of prejudiced people, it simply doesn’t add up.
+Unless of course you were to pretend homophobia isn’t that widespread, but what straight person would possibly do that?

 The main issue behind the logic of claiming homophobes are secretly gay is that it completely erases the reality of said homophobia’s source.
 Pinning it on the LGBT+ willingly turns a blind eye to its starting point and forms a false image of what is essentially a vicious circle: closeted gay people ostracize LGBT+ members who are “out,” leading them into the closet, only for them to become bullies to their own people in turn.